wr-araujo/wr-araujo/README.md

 ## 👨 About me

-I have studied telecommunication and Master’s degree in Scientific Instrumentation at the University of Campinas with experience in Backend Develop, Eletronic Design.
+I have studied telecommunication and Master’s degree in Scientific Instrumentation at the University of Campinas with experience in Backend Development, Eletronic Design.
 Internet of Things and Embedded Systems.

 Currently, I work at INDT as Technical Specialist.